 - Posting on social media: LinkedIn, Facebook, WhatsApp, Twitter, blogs, Medium.com etc

-- bug reports and messages in issue trackers like Jira, BugZilla, Github, Gitlab and Trello etc
+- bug reports and messages in issue trackers like Jira, BugZilla, Trello and version control system s like Github and Gitlab etc

 - ‘How to’ and cookbook style articles and books